-- Occupation Orders will say who can stay in a property that is owned by you and/or the respondent. - Tenancy Orders will say who can stay at a property that you and/or the respondent have been renting. - Furniture Orders will say who can keep furniture and appliances.
-A Furniture Order may be made on its own or may be made alongside an Occupation Order or Tenancy Order (in which case it will be called an Ancillary Furniture Order).
+- Occupation Orders will say who can stay at a certain house that is owned by you and/or the respondent. - Tenancy Orders will say who can stay at a flat or rental that you and/or the respondent have been renting. - Furniture Orders will say who can keep furniture and appliances.
+A Furniture Order may be made on its own, or may be made alongside an Occupation Order or Tenancy Order (in which case it will be called an Ancillary Furniture Order).